curl/curl/docs/GOVERNANCE.md

 The curl project is not a democracy, but everyone is entitled to state their opinion and may argue for their sake within the community.

-All and any changes that have been done or will be done are eligible to bring up for discussion, to object to or to praise.
+All and any changes that have been done or are done are eligible to bring up for discussion, to object to or to praise.
 Ideally, we find consensus for the appropriate way forward in any given situation or challenge.

-If there is no obvious consensus, a maintainer who's knowledgeable in the specific area will take an "executive" decision that they think is the right for the project.
+If there is no obvious consensus, a maintainer who's knowledgeable in the specific area takes an "executive" decision that they think is the right for the project.

 ## Donations